What is an RRSP?

 - contributed to a qualifying group plan

 If you have to pay this 1 % tax, fill out a T1-OVP, 2017 Individual Tax Return for RRSP, PRPP and SPP Excess Contributions return and send it to your tax centre.
-Pay the tax within 90 days after the calendar year avoid late-filing penalties or interest charged.
+Pay the tax within 90 days after the calendar year to avoid late-filing penalties or interest charges.

 Can the Canada Revenue Agency (CRA) cancel or waive the tax on your excess contributions?